mpilab-uw/mpilab/content/authors/hickey_jeanpierre/_index.md

   url: "www.uwaterloo.ca"

 # Short bio (displayed in user profile at end of posts)
 bio: Dr. Jean-Pierre Hickey is an Assistant Professor in Mechanical and Mechatronics Engineering at the University of Waterloo in Ontario, Canada.
 He is drawn to the study of complex, multi-physics fluid problems involving the strong coupling of thermodynamics, acoustics, chemical kinetics, and, almost invariably, turbulence.
-These tightly-coupled problems are studied in the context of aerospace and aeronautical applications
+These tightly-coupled problems are studied in the context of aerospace and aeronautical applications.

 interests:
+- High Fidelity Numerical Simulations
+- Supercritical Thermodynamics
-- Add interests
+- Aeroacoustics
+- High-Speed and Reactive Flows

 education:
   courses: